Tarija Bolivia Bodegas Wineries and Concepcion

 We then head off to see the Canon Angostura, and the river area.
 It is breathtaking.
 We are told this wine area is the world’s highest vineyards, but I am not sure if this is correct.
 I have tasted some mighty fine Sauvignon Blanc from both New Zealand, and from the Snowy Mountains in Australia.

 The river area is just gorgeous.
-The water from here is channelled to the vineyards.
+The water from here is channeled to the vineyards.
 Sand is removed by many lorries on a daily basis – as needed, and you can see one in the distance below.

 We head into a sleepy town for some more wine tasting.
 We pass these donkeys – I believe they are wild?